British Rail Class 170: Greater Anglia and predecessors

 In 2004, the Greater Anglia franchise was won by National Express subsidiary One, rebranded as National Express East Anglia in 2008, and passed onto Abellio Greater Anglia in 2012.
 Since then, two-car Turbostars have been used for the Cambridge to Norwich route, and also on new through services including Cambridge (via Ipswich), Bury St Edmunds (via Ipswich), (via Ipswich) and Lowestoft (via Ipswich and East Suffolk Line or Ipswich and Norwich) - via Ipswich, although with a new timetable all Class 170 London services ended in December 2010, in favour of connecting branch line trains with GEML expresses.

 The three-car trains used to include a buffet and larger first-class area, but because more seating was needed, the buffet area has been removed and the number of first-class seats reduced.

-In late 2019, these units were displaced by and transferred to Transport for Wales by February 2020.
+In late 2019, these units were replaced by and transferred to Transport for Wales by February 2020.